Accessing the Ads API

 Working with Ads objects on the Graph API

 Batch requests allow you to make multiple requests to the Graph API using a single http call.
-For more information on Graph API Batch Requests please review the following:
+For more information on Graph API Batch Requests please review the following:- Batch requests blog post.

 Check if data has changed between calls using ETags.

-The Ads API is no longer available on the REST API, For details on migrating to the Graph API please see Migrating from the REST API to Graph API
+The Ads API is no longer available on the REST API, For details on migrating to the Graph API please see Migrating from the REST API to Graph APIReferences

 Best Practices